How is my cryptocurrency insured?

 Coinbase carries crime insurance that protects a portion of digital assets held across our storage systems against losses from theft, including cybersecurity breaches.
 However, our policy does not cover any losses resulting from unauthorized access to your personal Coinbase or Coinbase Pro account(s) due to a breach or loss of your credentials.
 It is your responsibility to use a strong password and maintain control of all login credentials you use to access Coinbase and Coinbase Pro.

-Digital currency is not legal tender, is not backed by the government, and digital currency accounts and value balances on Coinbase are not subject to Federal Deposit Insurance Corporation or Securities Investor Protection Corporation protections.
+Cryptocurrency is not legal tender and is not backed by the government.
+Coinbase is not an FDIC-insured bank and cryptocurrency is not insured or guaranteed by or subject to the protections of the Federal Deposit Insurance Corporation (“FDIC”) or Securities Investor Protection Corporation (“SIPC”), and may lose value.

-If you are a U.S. customer, Coinbase pools your balance with the balances of other customers and holds those funds in either:
+Cash balances, such as U.S. dollars, British pounds, or euros, are held as a balance in your Coinbase or Coinbase Pro account(s).
+For U.S. customers, Coinbase combines your balance with the balances of other customers and holds those funds in either: